Aniruddha-kotal/ElectroKart/README.md

 ## Contributing

-You can connect with me on LinkedIn [https://www.linkedin.com/in/aniruddha-kotal/](Aniruddha Kotal)
+You can connect with me on LinkedIn [https://www.linkedin.com/in/aniruddha-kotal/] (Aniruddha Kotal)

 ## Acknowledgments